ondrap/json-stream/README.md

 but this is needed for constant-space parsing). **The result on badly formed input is undefined, the parser does not guarantee failing on bad input.**

-- The parser generally does not fail.
-If the data does not match, the parser silently ignores it.
-  The failures should be only syntax errors in JSON.
+- The parser will fail if the parser does not match.
+This makes it somewhat more consistent with other libraries behaviour, but it allows you to handle incorrect schema better.
 - The ',' and ':' characters in the lexer are treated as white-space.
 - When a value is not needed to be parsed, it is parsed by a parser counting braces and brackets.
   Anything can happen, the parser just waits for the sum of openings to equal sum of closings.